raj03kumar/Data-Structures-and-Algorithm/README.md

 ```
 ```
 Q. SLIDING WINDOW MAXIMUM?
 APPROACH: HERE, the approach is that we first find the first sliding window value. i.e. by running for loop from i=0 to i=k, where k is given in question.

 Now we us another loop where we decrease the value from beginning and add the next upcoming values.

---> Here we are given an array and a number k. we have to find the max of all the elements containing in every subset which has length 3.
+--> Here we are given an array and a number k.
+We have to find the max of all the elements containing in every subset which has length 3.
 So we have to print maximum of all the elements in the window.
 [1,3,-1,-3,5,3,6,7]
 --> 3,3,5,5,6,7